 As I mentioned, at some point I simply had to stop collecting for it seemed there was no end to this kind of thing, which of course raises the question: Why?

 Do we no longer fear nature?
 Do we not care whether it is living or dead?
 Do we not fear the past or the future?
 Do we not fear anything?
 Do we not feel anything?
-Is the world itself a mere novelty?
-Are we perfect and no longer in need of salvation?
+Has the world itself become a mere novelty?
+Do we no longer crave salvation?

 I suspect the rise of this genre speaks to our unconscious awareness that the world has shifted since the end of the Cold War.
 We are surrounded by powerful forces.
 We know this.
 In fact, we are aware as never before: climate change, the economy, global mobs on Facebook and Twitter, celebrities and mavens, history itself.

 Unlike God, who is a mystery, we know (or have a good idea) from whence they came.
 They are dissected every day into living parts–interest rates, mean GDP, average surface temp, trending hashtags, box office receipts.
 They are measured and plotted and projected to the future.
 They are awesome, powerful, they can sweep us away.
 But there is no mystery.